 Paris-Moulins: 3 hours; Paris-Clermont Ferrand: 4 hours; Paris-Aurillac: 6 hours; Paris-Le Puy en Velay: 5 hours 30.

 FLYBE operate a service direct from Southampton to Clermont-Ferrand.

 Auberge de Chabanettes

-Located in the stunning Livradois-Forez Regional National Park, this 5-room auberge is under new management, and offers a splendid and peaceful escape from the brouhaha of town and city life.
+Located in the stunning Livradois-Forez Regional National Park, this boutique auberge offers a splendid and peaceful escape from the brouhaha of town and city life.
 Restaurant, free parking, WiFi and just 20 miles from Clermont-Ferrand airport.